 The Law Offices of Troy A. Brookover is here to fight for full and fair compensation for you after a serious accident in San Antonio.
 With more than 30 years of legal experience, we have the knowledge and skill to handle every aspect of your crash lawsuit on your behalf.
-Contact us today to get started with a free consultation.
+Contact us today at (210) 226-2000 or fill out our online form for a free consultation.

 Understanding Your Rights When Medical Bills Exceed Your Car Accident Settlement in Texas

 If you were injured in an accident, your healthcare providers – emergency room physicians and staff, as well as any doctors or healthcare professionals you – will provide medical services and then submit the bills to your insurance provider.

 If you have health insurance, your health insurance may pay your medical costs after an accident and then place a medical lien against any settlement you receive.
 If you receive an accident settlement from the at-fault driver’s insurance, the medical lien must be paid from the settlement.

 If your insurance does not pay the bills, you may have significant medical debt.
 The hospital may begin collection efforts.
 The last thing you need is to be hounded by debt collectors while you are trying to recover from serious injuries.
 You need an experienced personal injury attorney to deal with the health care providers and insurers on your behalf.

 Negotiating with Healthcare Providers to Lower Your Medical Bills

 If another driver was at fault and your injuries are significant, you may have a right to file a third-party insurance claim against the at-fault driver insurance for coverage of your medical expenses and accident-related losses.